Stain color trends for hardwood floors – Westchester NY – Updated Sept 30, 2014

 Mid tones tend to work for traditional homes in Westchester – they just seem to work color and style wise.
 They also tend to hide some of the imperfections if the wood is older.

 - Provincial is the most popular mid tone color.
-It works well because, it is a brown stain (and does not have reds mixed in), so it’s very neutral and goes with almost everything
+It works well because, it is a brown stain (and does not have reds mixed in), so it’s very neutral and goes with almost everything.
+The picture on the left is provincial, but it appearing much lighter than usual due to my flash.
+The picture below is more indicative of what provincial typically looks like.

-- Special Walnut is very similar to Provincial but a tad lighter, so usually I recommend that a customer tests both colors on their floor to see which they prefer.
+- Special Walnut is very similar to Provincial but a tad browner, so usually I recommend that a customer tests both colors on their floor to see which they prefer.
+Provincial often works better in more traditional homes and special walnut often looks a bit more contemporary.

 You may also find these hardwood flooring articles helpful: